dineshkummarc/phpmyBugs2/README.md

 - [x] constant const S_COPYRIGHT = 'Powered by %name%.'; should have version number.
 - [x] portal name is used as hardcoded name in several places of the portal.
 - [ ] ~New issue link is seen without login, remove it from the non-logged in page~
-- [ ] github repo links are hardcoded into the texts, make them using tags
+- [x] github repo links are hardcoded into the texts, make them using tags
-- [ ] cdn links are hardcoded into the texts, make them using tags
+- [x] cdn links are hardcoded into the texts, make them using tags
-- [ ] github link on page /index.php?page=settings is redirected to nireus release
+- [x] github link on page /index.php?page=settings is redirected to nireus release

+### v2.15
 - [ ] seperate General settings from Global settings to have seperate section.
 - [ ] move theme section from 'generalsettings>>appearance' to settings section to have seperate section
 - [ ] move language section from 'generalsettings>>language' to Global settings section
 - [ ] deprecation alerts on upgrading the test env to php7.4.33
 - [ ] /phpmyBugs2/: error 'Wrong token.
 Please send again the form.'
 - [ ] crowdin.yml file uses 2 letter language codes, check the Dependencies with any other tool

+### v2.16
 - [ ] themes like pmb-red.min.css, phpmybugs.min.css, app.min.css and default.min.css uses the same color combination
 - [ ] /phpmyBugs2/: the theme '\phpmyBugs2\public\theme\pmb-red', shows dark blue color instead of red as marked in the theme.